 The bigger surprise: Milk & Honey – Israel’s first whisky (main picture)

-Set up in 2013, with no expense (nor expertise) spared, Milk & Honey is Israel’s first whisky distillery, from an entrepreneurial husband and wife team of whisky enthusiasts.
+Set up in 2013, with no expense (nor expertise) spared, Milk & Honey is Israel’s first whisky distillery, from entrepreneur and whisky enthusiast Gal Kalkstein.
 With the most advanced equipment, the finest and meticulously sourced raw materials, their first single malt whisky was released in 2017.
 A limited run of just 391 bottles swiftly sold out through a bidding process that exceeded £500 per bottle.
 Their next run will not be ready until the end of 2019 but, in the meantime, you can sample their ‘New Make’ Single Malt and Young Single Malt, currently too young to be called ‘whisky’ but being the basis of their next edition, will certainly give you a hint of what’s to come.
 Now, wouldn’t you like to see the look of surprise on Dad’s face when he sees that, eh?
 RRP: £54.95.

 For peat fiends: Ardbeg Drum